-Beginning October 18, Arlington residents may register and vote a provisional ballot at any Arlington Early Voting location.
+Beginning May 31, Arlington residents may register and vote a provisional ballot at any Arlington Early Voting location for the June 20 Democratic Primary Election.
 Early Voting hours and locations can be found here.

 If you are not a resident of Arlington, you must vote in the locality where you live.